-Our science goals/questions can be reached by re-analysing all INTEGRAL data of the brightest sources of various source types, and can be summarized as follows:
+Our detailed science questions can be answered by re-analysing all INTEGRAL data of the brightest sources of various source types, and can be summarized as follows:

 - 1) Is a changing polarization angle throughout the burst activity a general feature in GRB prompt emission?
 (So far it is measured only in one GRB.) - 2) Will we find consistent polarization results for the Crab between different instruments?
 (Previous IBIS and SPI results are contradictory.) - 3) Is the jet-emission of microquasars polarized?
-V404 Cyg had a super-bright high-energy outburst in 2015, nicely covered with INTEGRAL observations, and showed rapidly changing jet orientation in the radio, interpreted as Lense-Thirring precession.
+One example is V404 Cyg, which had a superbright high-energy outburst in 2015, nicely covered with INTEGRAL observations, and showed rapidly changing jet orientation in the radio, interpreted as Lense-Thirring precession.
 This provides the unique possibility to measure polarization at different viewing angles towards a jet. - 4) Is the high-energy emission of Soft Gamma Repeaters (SGRs) polarized?
 SGRs are highlymagnetized neutron stars (NS), but it is not clear whether the observed X-ray emission is due to the disk (largely unpolarized) or closer to the NS surface (implying high polarization). - 5) Push the theoretical modelling of jet sources in terms of expected polarization, and gain analytic understanding of the physical conditions that can generate the observed polarization and its temporal evolution.
 (Presently there is no predictive model for the temporal evolution of high-energy polarization in jet sources.)

-Beyond the scientific goals, our objectives include
+Beyond these scientific questions, our objectives include

-- 6) Developing, together with ESA, a standardized format for high-energy polarization data. - 7) Providing tools to enable the astronomical community to analyze observational data from polarimetry instruments - 8) Preparing ourselves and the community for the next (already approved for flight) polarimetry missions.
+- 6) Developing, together with ESA, a standardized format for high-energy polarization data. - 7) Providing tools to enable the astronomical community to analyze observational data from polarimetry instruments. - 8) Preparing ourselves and the community for the next (already approved for flight) polarimetry missions.